Doula Studies

 HLTH-1232Preparing for Birth 13

-This course examines pregnancy and the process of labour and birth for the labouring person, partner and doula.
-Students begin to learn how to accompany families throughout pregnancy, labour and birth.
+This course introduces learners to foundational concepts within preconception, pregnancy and the process of labour and birth for the labouring person, partner, and doula.
+Students will learn to apply basic comfort and supportive measures aligned with a Doula's scope of practice.
+Students will learn how to accompany families throughout pregnancy, labour and birth across reproductive environments.

 HLTH-1233Postpartum 13

-This course focuses on identifying the needs of new families as they transition into the postpartum period.
-Cultural context of newborn care and socio environmental space of the family are examined.
-Skills, strategies and resources to become responsive to the emerging needs of families in transition are developed.
+This course focuses on identifying the needs of new families as they transition into the first six weeks of the postpartum period.
+The cultural context of newborn care and socio-environmental space of the family are examined.
+Emphasis is placed on learning the basics of parental adjustment, infant feeding, postpartum mental health, and the role of the doula within the postpartum space.
+Emerging skills, strategies, and the ability to identify appropriate community resources to become responsive to the dynamic needs of families in transition are developed.

 HLTH-1234Self & Others3

-This course focuses on understanding interpersonal relationships in order to effectively navigate the complex and multidimensional world of the health care system.
-Students critically explore their personal beliefs, values and assumptions, about themselves as part of a family, culture and different communities.
+This course focuses on understanding interpersonal relationships in order to effectively navigate the complex and multidimensional world of reproductive health.
+Students critically explore their personal beliefs, values and assumptions, about themselves as part of a family, culture, and different communities.
 This course enhances interpersonal communication as the learner becomes more self-reflective, learning to nurture supportive relationships while setting professional boundaries.

 WRIT-1048Reason & Writing 1 for Health Sciences3